Tucson: Your Ride or Die

 If you prefer to stay on pavement when biking, Tucson’s got you covered.
 Tucson’s road biking options offer the rare combination of well-maintained roads and diversity of routes that appeal to the novice to highly skilled rider.

 The 137-mile long Chuck Huckelberry Loop encircles all of Tucson and the bedroom communities of Marana and Oro Valley.
-Voted the best recreational trail in USA Today, The Loop can be used to explore Tucson’s distinct neighborhoods found along the Santa Cruz River, Rillito Creek, and the Pantano, Julian and Canyon del Oro washes.
+Voted the best recreational trail two years in a row in USA Today, The Loop can be used to explore Tucson’s distinct neighborhoods found along the Santa Cruz River, Rillito Creek, and the Pantano, Julian and Canyon del Oro washes.

 Capture a fiery sunset during the short, 8-mile loop through the highly acclaimed Saguaro National Park East.
 Few elevation gains plus mile-long vistas make this a popular option among road bikers of all skill levels.